AlevtinAntonov/AlevtinAntonov/README.md

 - 👋 Hi, I’m @AlevtinAntonov
 - 👀 I’m interested in programming, machine learning, genetic algorithms
-- 🌱 I’m currently learning Python at GeekBrains
+- 🌱 I’ve been working with Python for more than 2 years
 - 💞️  I’m looking for a job as a programmer
 - 📫 How to reach me Saint Petersburg, Russia